Hidden Item RNG (CFW)

 If you are planning to manipulate items in Cerulean Cave, carry plenty of repels to avoid unwanted advancements and increase frame advancement stability.

-Ensure that all of the setup instructions have been closely followed before continuing, from here it is assumed that SysBot.NET, LINQPad, and the save file have been properly configured.
+Important - Ensure that all of the setup instructions have been closely followed before continuing, from here it is assumed that SysBot.NET, LINQPad, and the save file have been properly configured.

 First, decide which item you plan to manipulate and navigate to the corresponding location.
 Full item tables can be found inside the LINQPad script.
 After finding the correct location you will need to set the appropriate search filters.